lksrpp/py-adjust-photo-naming/README.md

 This script is used to automate the name adjustment of several hundred wrongly named photos in my personal photo library.

 ## Details
-It looks like switching my iPhone has confused the Synology DiskStation photo backups, due to some faulty photo counter setting.
-As a result, there are a lot of wrongly named files that can't be correctly matched.
-Following some examplex to better understand the problem.
+It looks like switching my iPhone has confused the Synology DiskStation photo backups. iOS "Live Photos" are uploaded as two individual files, one HEIC image, and one corresponding MOV video file.
+Currently, there are a lot of wrongly named MOV files that can't be matched to their HEIC files by the DS Photo app.
+Following, some examples to better understand the problem.
 Imagine two captured live photos, IMG_0001 und IMG_0002.
 Here is how it should look like:

 1. IMG_0001.HEIC (actual photo file)
 2. IMG_0001.MOV (live photo movie file)